Skip to main content

 • “If you don't care about money and want to play a game show that feels like it was directed by Tommy Wiseau and Alan Resnick for Adult Swim at 2 AM - it's pretty damn hilarious at times.”

-Players find the grinding aspect of the game tedious and frustrating, citing repetitive audio, poorly written content, and a cumbersome menu navigation that detracts from the overall experience.
-The grind is described as excessive and slow, leading to a lack of enjoyment.
+Players find the grinding aspect of the game tedious and frustrating, citing repetitive audio, poorly written questions, and a cumbersome menu navigation that detracts from the overall experience.
+The grindy nature of the gameplay is a significant point of criticism, leading to a lack of enjoyment.

 • “You have to go through the entire menu every time to play again, and it's super tedious.”